A Survey of Knowledge-Enhanced Text Generation: General Methods of Integrating Knowledge into NLG

 \subsubsection{\textbf{Copy and Pointing Mechanisms}}

-Copy and pointing mechanisms are used to choose subsequences in the input sequence and put them at proper places in the output sequence.
+CopyNet and Pointer-generator (PG) are used to choose subsequences in the input sequence and put them at proper places in the output sequence.

-\paragraph{CopyNet} It has a differentiable network architecture~\cite{gu2016incorporating}.
-It can be easily trained in an end-to-end manner.
-In CopyNet, the probability of generating a target token is a combination of the probabilities of two modes, generate-mode and copy-mode.
-First, CopyNet represents unique tokens in the global vocabulary $\mathcal{V}$ and the vocabulary of source sequence $\mathcal{V}_X$.
-It builds an extended vocabulary $\mathcal{V}_{\text{ext}} = \mathcal{V} \cup \mathcal{V}_X \cup \{\text{unk}\}$.
-Then, the distribution over the extended vocabulary is
+CopyNet and PG have a differentiable network architecture~\cite{gu2016incorporating}.
+They can be easily trained in an end-to-end manner.
+In CopyNet and PG, the probability of generating a target token is a combination of the probabilities of two modes, generate-mode and copy-mode.
+First, they represent unique tokens in the global vocabulary $\mathcal{V}$ and the vocabulary of source sequence $\mathcal{V}_X$.
+They build an extended vocabulary $\mathcal{V}_{\text{ext}} = \mathcal{V} \cup \mathcal{V}_X \cup \{\text{unk}\}$.
+The difference between CopyNet and PG is the way to calculate distribution over the extended vocabulary.
+CopyNet calculates the distribution by